Jim Youel

-James Stewart Youel (February 13, 1922 – April 9, 2020) was an American football quarterback in the National Football League for the Washington Redskins and Boston Yanks.
-Born in Vinton, Iowa, he played college football at the University of Iowa.
+James Stewart Youel (February 13, 1922 – April 9, 2020) was an American football quarterback who played three seasons in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes.

-Early life
+Early life and education

 Youel was born in Vinton, Iowa and attended Fort Madison High School, where he participated in football, basketball, and track.
-His mother was originally hesitant to let him play football because she had lost a brother to a broken neck while he played football.
+His mother was originally hesitant to let him play football because she had lost a brother to a cervical fracture of the spine while playing football.

 College career

 Youel attended and played college football at the University of Iowa as a quarterback and punter.
-In 1942 he helped the Hawkeyes defeat the previously unbeaten Wisconsin Badgers, 6–0.
+In 1942, he helped the Hawkeyes defeat the previously unbeaten Wisconsin Badgers, 6–0.
 During the game, he had four punts of 50+ yards, which helped stall the Wisconsin offense.
 After the 1942 season, Youel was chosen to play in the Chicago College All-Star Game, and the All-Stars beat the Washington Redskins 27–7.
-In 1943 Youel graduated with a degree in mechanical engineering.
+In 1943, Youel graduated with a degree in mechanical engineering.

-Navy
+Naval service

 After graduating from college, Youel enlisted in the United States Navy during World War II.
 While stationed at Naval Station Great Lakes, he played football and was a boxer.